Martin1994/JsonJitSerializer/README.md

-For each object type, the compiler will create a dynamic class inside a dynamic assembly, which contains a static method to serialize an object instance of that type, as well as all converters needed for serialization in its static fields.
+For each object type, the compiler will create a dynamic class inside a dynamic assembly, which contains a static method to serialize an object instance of that type, as well as other hardcoded static fields including all converters needed for serialization and `JsonSerializerOptions`.

 # Roadmap (randomly ordered)

 * Support async call by introducing a stack.
+* Support `IDictionary`.
-* Support IEnumerable and IDictionary.
+* Support element converter for `IEnumerable`.
-* Compile with `JsonSerializerOptions`.
 * Benchmark.
+* Cache compiled code by `Type`/`JsonSerializerOptions` pair.
+* Unit tests.